 Obama has proposed a variety of other changes to close tax loopholes as well, such as barring companies from renouncing their citizenship and relocating to jurisdictions with lower taxes.
 Large corporations such as Walgreens and Burger King have exploited this loophole, but smaller companies have considered it as well.

 If many loopholes are closed, businesses will need to be prepared to pay higher taxes or be more diligent about pursuing existing exemptions.
-These businesses should consider speaking with their CPA and bookkeeping services company to make these preparations.
+These businesses should consider speaking with their CPA and bookkeeping services for tax changes in Santa Rosa company to make these preparations.

 New Macroscoring System Will Impact Taxes